AndersDeath/diary2/000-current.md

 # 31 März - Sonstag - Berlin - 558 Tag der Einwanderung - Warm Sunny

 So, this is the last day of March (thank you capitan Obvious).
 Also today is easter fest.
 It's a family holiday here in German.
 To be honest It doesn't look like this.
 It's mostly a tradition than a religious holiday.
-It's really noce and cool.
+It's really nice and cool.